zu2/chibicc-6800-v1/README.md

 - **Function parameters:** Only the first parameter is passed via registers (A/B/@long).
 If the first parameter is a struct/union, all parameters are passed via the stack.
 - **Return values:** Struct/union return values pass their address as an implicit first argument in a register. all other normal arguments are passed on the stack.

-The compiler passes basic tests, but there are still many issues remaining.
+The compiler passes basic tests, but there are still some issues remaining.

 IEEE 754 32-bit floating-point arithmetic code is written in assembler, which is faster and also smaller in size compared to code written in C